-The open-ended valves and lines that are subject to the requirements of 40 CFR 264.1056 are identified in the equipment list for the hazardous waste transfer area, LSV area, and the mixed waste transfer to larger containers area as shown in Table II-11, Table II-12.1, Table II-12.2, and Table II-13, respectively.
+The open-ended valves and lines that are subject to the requirements of 40 CFR 264.1056 are identified in the equipment list for the PF-II treatment area, hazardous waste transfer area, LSV area, and the mixed waste transfer to larger containers area as shown in Table II-11-1, Table II-11-2, Table II-12.1, Table II-12.2, and Table II-13, respectively.
 These pieces of equipment are either equipped with caps, blind flanges, plugs, or second valves that seal the open end at all times except during operations requiring hazardous waste flow through the open-ended valve or line.
 Each open-ended valve or line equipped with a second valve is operated so that the valve on the hazard waste side is closed before the second valve is closed.